Cermaq chief executive Steven Rafferty.

 “There’s a reconciliation plan that mentions that [the government] are meant to be looking after them and at the same time they’re taking away their livelihood and employment.
 It’s a huge contradiction, and we’ll support our First Nations partners.
 They have the right to their territory, and we are farming it, and if they allow us to do salmon farming that’s up to them, so the government’s acting in direct contradiction of what they promised the First Nations.”

-The Canadian government says its transition plan will help safeguard wild salmon, but there’s evidence that farmed salmon are a threat to wild stocks, said Rafferty.
+The Canadian government says its transition plan will help safeguard wild salmon, but there’s no evidence that farmed salmon are a threat to wild stocks, said Rafferty.

 “There is zero scientific evidence.
 Joyce Murray in her announcement yesterday was referring to scientific evidence.
 There is no scientific evidence, quite the contrary.
 It is absolutely appalling, they have not used science at all.”